-EDUC:300 Arts in Education.
+EDUC-300 Arts in Education

 Basic music and art fundamentals, methods of music and art instruction in elementary classrooms, and strategies for integrating music and art into the teaching of other elementary subjects.
-Prerequisites: EDUC:101 or MUED:200 and sophomore standing.
+Prerequisites: Sophomore standing and either EDUC-101 or MUED-200.
 4 SH.
 CC: Artistic Expression.

-EDUC:310 Math Methods: Pre-school.
+EDUC-310 Math Methods: Pre-school

-Methods of developing curriculum and instruction for preschool children in numbers and mathematical operations.
+Methods of developing curriculum and instruction for pre-school children in numbers and mathematical operations.
 This knowledge will be applied in field experiences.
 Prerequisites: Junior or senior standing and elementary education major.
 4 SH.

-EDUC:311 Math Methods: Primary Grades.
+EDUC-311 Math Foundations: Primary Grades

-Methods of developing curriculum and instruction for primarygrade children in numbers and mathematical operations.
+Methods of developing curriculum and instruction for primary-grade children in numbers and mathematical operations.
 This knowledge will be applied in field experiences.
-Prerequisites: EDUC:310, junior or senior standing, and elementary education major.
+Prerequisites: EDUC-310, junior or senior standing, and elementary education major.
 4 SH.